JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-discover-project.md

 > If your project only has a single target (for example, JVM),
 > you can access target-specific symbols with appropriate visibility from common code.
-> But as soon as you add a second target,
+> However, as soon as you add a second target,
 > target-specific symbols become unavailable in common code.
-> Be aware of this limitation during migrations and other intermediary project states.
+> Keep this limitation in mind during migrations and other intermediary project states.
 >
 {style="note"}